-A common misconception associated with medication assisted treatment (MAT) is the idea that it only substitutes one drug for another and is not a cure for opioid addiction.
+A common misconception associated with medication-assisted treatment (MAT) is the idea that it only substitutes one drug for another and is not a cure for opioid addiction.
 For example, buprenorphine, naltrexone, and methadone are three medications used to treat opioid addiction.
 Methadone is an opioid agonist, buprenorphine is an opioid partial agonist, and naltrexone is an opioid antagonist.
 However, scientific research has proven that these medications relieve withdrawal symptoms and cravings and improve the odds of successful recovery for people who misuse opioids, including painkillers and heroin.

-Although these treatments technically do substitute one opiate for another, Dr. Stuart Gitlow rationalizes that a lethal drug is being replaced with one ‘that allows you to go back to work and have money in your pocket and allow you to live normally again’.
-In other words, MAT can stabilize opioid receptors, and help the body and brain reverse the altered homeostasis while helping to avoid relapse and fatal overdose.
-Various studies have found that MAT can substantially reduce the mortality rate in opioid users, by more than half.
+Although these treatments technically do substitute one opiate for another, Dr. Stuart Gitlow rationalizes that a lethal drug is being replaced with one “that allows you to go back to work and have money in your pocket and allow you to live normally again.”
+(Sheridan) In other words, MAT can stabilize opioid receptors and help the body and brain reverse their altered homeostasis while helping to avoid relapse and fatal overdose.
+Various studies have found that MAT can substantially reduce the mortality rate in opioid users by more than half.
 Furthermore, without these medications, research shows that more than 90 percent of individuals with opioid addiction relapse within weeks of detox.